UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Justification
 ^^^^^^^^^^^^^

-Values within :code:`typeOfResource` are used for initial faceting in search for both UTK's local digital collections website and for DPLA's interface.
+Values within :code:`typeOfResource` are used for initial faceting in search for both UT's local Digital Collections website and for DPLA's interface.
 As DPLA doesn't display :code:`physicalDescription/form` values, it is important to share this less granular indication of the resource type.